Shortlisted for the 2017 Costa Poetry Award

 To be alive is to be inside the wave, always travelling until it breaks and is gone.
 These poems are concerned with the borderline between the living and the dead – the underworld and the human living world – and the exquisitely intense being of both.
 They possess a spare, eloquent lyricism as they explore the bliss and anguish of the voyage.

-Inside the Wave is Helen Dunmore’s tenth and final poetry book, her first since The Malarkey (2012), whose title-poem won the National Poetry Competition.
-Her other books include Glad of These Times (2007), and Out of the Blue: Poems 1975-2001 (2001), a comprehensive selection drawing on seven previous collections.
-Her final poem, 'Hold out your arms', written shortly before her death and not included in the first printing of Inside the Wave, has now been added to the reprint.
+Inside the Wave, Helen Dunmore’s tenth and final poetry book, was her first since The Malarkey (2012), whose title-poem won the National Poetry Competition.
+Her other books included Glad of These Times (2007), and Out of the Blue: Poems 1975-2001 (2001), a comprehensive selection drawing on seven previous collections.
+Her final poem, 'Hold out your arms', written shortly before her death and not included in the first printing of Inside the Wave, was added to the reprint.

 'She was – first and last – a poet.
 Her first collection, The Apple Fall, was published when she was 30, her last, Inside the Wave, in April this year...
 Her last collection is her most spare and moving.
 Inside the Wave is smooth as a sea pebble and liminal – poised between life and death.' - Kate Kellaway, in her tribute to Helen Dunmore in The Guardian